FEIYEHAT/python3.11-mysql8.0.34-Student-Course-Selection-Information-Management-System/README.md

 - Refresh time per second： **def update_clock(self)**
 - Real time course selection time： **def time_compare(self)**
 - Feedback course selection： **def tree_select(self, event)**
+#### 10. SQL statement
+Due to the use of too many SQL statements in the program, exceeding 80 statements, specific explanations and SQL statements can be found in the [mysql. py] and [mysql2. py] files, which will not be explained one by one here.